mmillar-bolis/The-36-Lessons-of-Vivec/documents/index-study.md

 11. He saw the seventh pennant, which commanded a legion of armored winning moves.

-12. To which the major domo said,\
+12. To which the majordomo said,\
 \
 &emsp;&emsp;'Duke Kh-Utta, your legions while mighty are not enough to destroy Nerevar or the Triune way.
 13. &emsp;&emsp;Look upon the Hortator and see the wisdom he takes to wife.'